Quansight-Labs/pyyaml-ft/README.md

 To test PyYAML-ft:

 1. Install `pytest` with `python3.13 -m pip install pytest`.
-1. Run the test by just invoking `pytest` in the root directory of the project.
+1. Run the tests by just invoking `pytest` in the root directory of the project.
 1. Optionally, you can also run the free-threading tests with `pytest-run-parallel`:

    ```bash